BaalaAnandh/Hello-World/README.md

 my new rm new to git hub repository
 Ia

-I am waithcing a movie
+I am watcHing a movie